s33dunda/blog/docs/posts/GitOps-Migration-Series/part1.md

 X limitations we faced

 - Managing yet another CI and or CD tool
-- If you want to be Devops you move closer to the code
+- If you want to be Devops you move closer to the app code

 Why we chose ArgoCD over alternatives